vanakenm/blog-11ty/src/posts/2025-03-10-oops-i-shrunk-the-front-end.md

 permalink: posts/{{ title | slug }}.html
 ---

-I ranted recently on the [benefits of Full Stack Developers]() and the simplification of the process [that comes with it]().
+I ranted recently on the [benefits of Full Stack Developers](https://www.joyouscoding.com/posts/why-i-hire-full-stack-developers-and-why-you-should-too) and the simplification of the process that comes with it.

-Those last years, I have a technical stack that has become my "reasonable default" - Postgres, Django, React.
+Those last years I have a technical stack that has become my "reasonable default" - Postgres, Django, React.

 There are a lot of reasons those tech are popular - they work well, are well maintained, and are a good fit for a good number of projects (generally speaking I don't think your project has any specific technical requirements - in other words, most tech stacks will fit most business needs).